 There are two major credit agencies that serve Canadians, which are Equifax and Transunion.
 You can contact them directly to request your score report.
 Transunion offers a monthly “Credit monitoring plan” which is paid and allows you to check your score.
 I have found in the past it’s a bit hard to get your free report from them.

-Free and Quick Ways to Check your Credit Score in Canada
+Free and Quick Ways to Check Credit Scores in Canada

 Borrowell was the first company in Canada to allow Canadians to check their credit score for free!
 They also offer a free personalized credit monitoring tool.
-You can use their tools to help improve your financial well-being.
-Sign up here to get your free credit score with Borrowell.
+You can use their tools to help improve your financial well-being and understand your credit score.
+Sign up here to get your free credit score with Borrowell

 If you are one of my American readers- its quite easy to get your free report – you can check here: https://www.annualcreditreport.com/